 Net Zero: explained

-During the general election campaign, one of the issues that’s been mentioned is whether the parties will stick to the UK’s 2050 ‘Net Zero’ greenhouse gas emissions target, and how they plan to achieve this.
+One of the issues mentioned in the 2024 general election campaign was whether political parties would stick to the UK’s 2050 ‘Net Zero’ greenhouse gas emissions target, and how they planned to achieve this.

-In the past we’ve seen several claims on the impact of achieving Net Zero, including some from the Prime Minister Rishi Sunak last autumn when he announced a new approach to achieving the UK’s greenhouse gas emissions targets.
+In the past we’ve seen several claims on the impact of achieving Net Zero, including some from the then Prime Minister Rishi Sunak, when, in autumn 2023, he announced a new approach to achieving the UK’s greenhouse gas emissions targets.

 Mr Sunak said at the time this was a “more pragmatic, proportionate and realistic approach to achieving Net Zero that eases the burdens on working people”.
 Others were critical of what they suggested was a “watering down” of the UK’s Net Zero policies.

 But what is Net Zero, and what are the political parties saying about it?
-This article looks at what we mean by Net Zero, whether the UK is on track to meet its climate targets, and what the parties are saying about this during the election campaign.
+This article looks at what we mean by Net Zero, whether the UK is on track to meet its climate targets, and what the parties said about this during the election campaign.

-This explainer is one of a series Full Fact is publishing ahead of the 4 July general election, exploring a range of topics which feature in the campaign.
-We’ll be updating these articles on a regular basis—this article was last updated on 2 July 2024 and the information in it is correct as of then.
+This explainer is one of a series Full Fact is publishing exploring a range of key political topics.
+We’ll be updating these articles on a regular basis—this article was last updated on 19 July 2024 and the information in it is correct as of then.

 What does ‘Net Zero’ mean?